 Below is a listing of our top 10 favorite Firefox add-ons and extensions.
 These software modules can be added to Firefox to customize its behavior, improve its security, and enhance its overall look and feel.
-Each of these add-ons can be found through the Mozilla Firefox add-ons page, or through the links provided below.
+These add-ons are found through the Mozilla Firefox add-ons page or the links provided below.

 Developed by the EFF (Electronic Frontier Foundation), Privacy Badger learns to identify and block invisible trackers used by websites that follow your activity on the Internet.
 Unlike ad-blockers or other privacy add-ons, it does not require special configuration or a predefined list of trackers.
-Instead, it uses an algorithm that identifies new tracking technologies, as well as those that are well-known, and blocks them all.
+Instead, it uses an algorithm that identifies new tracking technologies and those that are well-known and blocks them all.

 Another good privacy tool is uBlock Origin.
 It's a wide-spectrum blocker, so it blocks thousands of trackers and malware sites, in addition to advertisements.
 It uses filter lists that can be downloaded from various sources and installed to make your blocking more robust.
 And it's open-source, so you can trust what it's doing with your data.